What is Rotator Cuff Injury?

 Usually, treatment for Rotator Cuff Injuries involves exercise therapy.
 Depending on the severity of the injury, Physical Therapy may take from several weeks to several months to reach maximum effectiveness.
 At Optimum Rehab, our experienced and licensed Physical Therapists will detail you the exercise and treatment plans depending upon the extent of your injury and its severity.
 Exercises specific to improving the flexibility of the Rotator Cuff and strengthening of the shoulder muscles are advised.

 To prevent Rotator Cuff Injuries, you need to work with an experienced trainer or Physical therapist who can properly identify your areas of concern and provide an effective prevention program.
 An effective program helps to prevent cramps, stiffness, injuries and help you achieve your training goals.
-At Optimum Rehab Physical Therapy in New York City, Wall Street, Upper East Side, and Astoria, we provide treatments to help you heal from pain and provide training for the further prevention of the same.
+At Optimum Rehab Physical Therapy in New York City, Wall Street and Astoria, Queens we provide treatments to help you heal from pain and provide training for the further prevention of the same.